 Today we spend the day in Potsdam, just a short distance from Berlin.
 The city is closely associated with Frederick the Great (ruled 1740-1786) the monarch of the newly created Kingdom of Prussia.
 Most of the day is spent exploring Park Sanssouci a complex of palaces, gardens and pavilions covering 287 hectares.
 We will also visit Cecilienhof Palace, the last Hohenzollern Palace and the site of the 1945 Potsdam Conference.
 After an early dinner in Potsdam we return to Berlin.
 Overnight Berlin (B, D)

 On the site of one of Berlin’s two original settlements, this unique complex of five state museums is a UNESCO World Heritage site and a must-visit in Berlin.
 Today we visit the Altes Museum, which houses an impressive collection of Greek and Roman antiquities, and the Neues Museum, the new home of the Egyptian Museum to see the famous bust of Nefertiti.
-The afternoon is at leisure.
+This evening we attend a concert by the fine Deutsches Symphony Orchestra Berlin at the famous concert hall, the Philharmonie.
 Overnight Berlin (B)

 Saturday May 26: Museum Island II